 This section gives a brief overview of radiopharmaceuticals used in nuclear medicine.
-Their use in the treatment, imaging, and/or diagnosis of diseases will be explored.
-This section will also provide a recap of nuclear chemistry and provide a derivation of key equations.
+Their use in the treatment, imaging, and/or diagnosis of diseases isexamined.
+We also provide a neat recap of nuclear chemistry and provide a derivation of key equations you need to know.

 Compared to direct surgical visualisation, nuclear medical imaging is generally regarded as low-risk and non-invasive.
 Radiopharmaceuticals may be salts, organometallic complexes, or chelate complexes.
 Radionuclides may also be attached to macromolecules such as monoclonal antibodies.
 The key feature of radiopharmaceuticals is the radionuclide.
 This article will go over some of the most common radionuclides in clinical use and in trials as well as examples of radioactive drugs.

 Advanced nuclear chemistry and nuclear imaging will not be discussed.
 In order to understand how radiopharmaceuticals work, it is important to go over the basics of nuclear chemistry as well as the decay processes that can take place.
 The reader is advised to go over coordination chemistry and have a periodic table of elements in hand when reading the rest of the article.

 Basics of Nuclear Chemistry

 Atomic nuclei are made up of two baryons, the proton and the neutron.
 The term nucleon refers to particles that make up the atomic nucleus.
 Stable atomic nuclei typically have proton-to-neutron ratio that is close to 1:1.
 In nuclear chemistry, nuclei are represented by the following notation.